 It may seem scary to think about a pilot not being able to recognize certain colors while flying an airplane, there are ways around this problem.
-If you or someone you know has been diagnosed with colorblindness and is considering becoming a pilot, read on for more information about how it might affect your career as a pilot.
+If you or someone you know has been diagnosed with colorblindness and is considering becoming a pilot, read on.
+This article has more about how it might affect your career as a pilot.

 If you are colorblind, you can still become a pilot.

-If you have a color vision deficiency, it is still possible to become an airline pilot, despite the fact that some airlines will disqualify applicants with a severe case of colorblindness.
+You can become an airline pilot with color vision deficiency.
+Some airlines will disqualify applicants with severe colorblindness.
 A color vision deficiency does not mean that your eyesight is impaired or in any other way unable to perform the tasks required of pilots.
 You do not need 20/20 vision for flying—in fact, even people who are legally blind can fly as long as they pass all other tests.

 There are three types of colorblindness (color vision deficiencies).